nihole/wikigraph/README.md

 The best way to undesratand what is [wave analysis](https://habr.com/ru/post/506670/) is to refer to the examples.

-Here is a brief vocabular and main concepts.
+Here is a brief vocabular and main concepts of wave analysis.

 - **Root**.
 Each graph has a root that represents the statement under discussion, and the entire graph is a set of pros and cons with respect to that root statement.